arborchurch/arbor-web/site/content/groups/index.md

   </a>
 </div>

-Groups have one simple purpose: TO BRING PEOPLE TOGETHER.
-These days, we think connection is more important now than ever.
+We find and follow Jesus through GROUPS in a variety of ways.
 Click the sign up button to see what group might fit for you!

 <br />

 ## GROUP DESIGN

-Not all groups look alike, but their intention is the same, which is to BELONG, BELIEVE, and BECOME.
-This intention takes us from a time of bonding and building trust into a season of growing in our faith... which leads to expressing our faith outwardly in acts of service and generosity.
-Our connection to each other and Christ will continue to strengthen and flourish as time goes by.
+Not all groups look alike, but their intention is the same, which is to BE WITH JESUS, BECOME LIKE JESUS, and DO WHAT HE DID.
+This happens through prayer, hearing Him in the Word, serving one another, sharing life... and often food!
 <br />

 ## GROUP RHYTHMS

-Groups meet in 6-week chunks called trimesters.
+Groups meet in chunks of time called trimesters.
+Most are 6-8 weeks long.
 When you join a group, you're committing to that particular trimester with the option to re-up as many times as you choose.
 The breaks in-between trimesters give new members a chance to join and leaders time to catch their breath.